stavros-k/docs/docs/networking/1-pfsense/10-haproxy/3-sni.md

   - Health check method: `SSL` (or `Basic`, or `none`)
 - Click <kbd>💾Save</kbd>

+> You can enable `Transparent ClientIP` under `Advanced settings`, but keep in mind that for me, it cause more problems
+> than it fixed.
+Also, if you have this enabled, and disable HAProxy, it still applies some rules and can keep causing trouble.
 > Set health check to `none`, until you got it working, then come back and change if you want to.
 > I encountered some timeouts with services running with web sockets.
 > Increasing Connection timeout to `3000000`, Server timeout to `3000000` and Retries to `3` fixed it.